-- Alice Perry Engineering Building ‘living laboratory’ a world-class teaching and research facility for engineering, where live data sets from over 4,000 sensors, measuring structural, environmental and energy performance, are provided for use in the development of full-scale research in building performance engineering.
+- Alice Perry Engineering Building‘living laboratory’ is a world-class teaching and research facility for engineering, where live data sets from over 4,000 sensors, measuring structural, environmental and energy performance, are provided for use in the development of full-scale research in building performance engineering.

-- Large Structures Testing Laboratory consists of a 375 m2 state-of-the-art high-bay space.
-Structural testing of prototype building envelope components under static and fatigue loading.
-Racking test frame for timber wall panels.
+- Large Structures Testing Laboratory consists of a 375 m2state-of-the-art high-bay space, including capacity for structural testing of prototype building envelope components under static and fatigue loading, and racking test frame for timber wall panels.

 - Concrete Technology Laboratory includes a concrete material testing laboratory for the determination of physical and durability properties of materials (including concrete, mortars, cement, and aggregates), as well as simulated weathering and corrosion tests.

-- Additive manufacturing and material testing laboratories include polymer (Material Extrusion, Vat Photopolymerisation and Powder Bed Fusion), metal (Powder Bed Fusion) and composite (Carbon, & glass fibre reinforced thermoplastic composite) additive manufacturing equipment.
-Material testing equipment for range of tests including tensile, compression, bending, fatigue, torsion, high temperature low cycle fatigue, micro-test stage.
+- Additive Manufacturing and Material Testing laboratories include polymer (Material Extrusion, Vat Photopolymerisation and Powder Bed Fusion), metal (Powder Bed Fusion) and composite (Carbon, & glass fibre reinforced thermoplastic composite) additive manufacturing equipment, enabling material testing equipment for range of tests including tensile, compression, bending, fatigue, torsion, high temperature low cycle fatigue, micro-test stage.

-- Various living laboratories on NUI Galway campus, including (i) Alice Perry Building database that continuously retrieves 1-minute data from >1800 sensors, (ii) Aras de Brun retrofitted building with wireless LORA-Wan sensed building and database, (iii) new Human Biology and Lifecourse Science buildings with smart concrete structures that have embedded sensors relying real-time performance data and (iv) GEOFIT GSHP Thermal Energy Generation System.
+- Various living laboratories on campus, including (i) Alice Perry Building database that continuously retrieves 1-minute data from >1800 sensors, (ii) Áras de Brún retrofitted building with wireless LORA-Wan sensed building and database, (iii) Human Biology and Lifecourse Science buildings with smart concrete structures that have embedded sensors relying real-time performance data and (iv) GEOFIT GSHP Thermal Energy Generation System.

-- ICHEC (The Irish Centre for High-End Computing) at NUI, Galway is Ireland's national centre for High-Performance Computing (HPC) providing e-infrastructure, services and expertise to academia, industry and the public sector.
+- ICHEC (The Irish Centre for High-End Computing) at University of Galway is Ireland’s national centre for High-Performance Computing (HPC) providing e-infrastructure, services and expertise to academia, industry and the public sector.

-TCD’s strategic E3 initiative in ‘Engineering, Environment, and Emerging Technologies’ is an ambitious project to expand research and education activities across three of its Schools - Engineering, Computer Science and Natural Science - to tackle the challenge of sustainable technological development.
-With E3, TCD promotes a society where the interdependence between technological innovation and our natural capital is advanced by world-leading research, education and entrepreneurship.
+- Trinity College Dublin’s strategic E3 initiative in ‘Engineering, Environment, and Emerging Technologies’is an ambitious project to expand research and education activities across three of its Schools – Engineering, Computer Science and Natural Science – to tackle the challenge of sustainable technological development.
+With E3, Trinity College Dublin promotes a society where the interdependence between technological innovation and our natural capital is advanced by world-leading research, education and entrepreneurship.
 E3 will help position Ireland at the forefront of fields of research in STEM disciplines that are crucial for future economic competitiveness, including a modern and forward-looking construction sector.
 It will educate and train engineers and scientists for employment in existing and new technology sectors and equip them with the skills and attributes to lead in the creation of new businesses.

 - Dynamical Systems and Risk Laboratory includes bespoke measurement chains connecting electrodynamic shaking facilities with multi-sensors analog channels, along with edge-computing facilities.
 Extensive benchmark datasets and laboratory experimental setups (e.g. for scaled testing of structures, pipelines etc.), along with in-house software and analyses methods (e.g. real-time monitoring, image processing) are also available.

-- Concrete and material testing laboratory, Laser cutter and 3D printing facilities.
+- Concrete and Material Testing Laboratory includes laser cutter and 3D printing facilities.

 - UCD Centre for Irish Towns is a trans-disciplinary research centre focusing on towns on the island of Ireland.

-- Energy Institute - Appliance testing, heat pump and gas boiler assessment, Energy Analytics Lab, and Thermal testing and energy efficiency monitoring facilities.
+- Energy Institute enables appliance testing, heat pump and gas boiler assessment, and provides access to the Energy Analytics Lab, thermal testing and energy efficiency monitoring facilities.

-- Sustainable Futures Lab for collaboration; meetings; and engaging with enterprise partners.
-This is equipped with seating for 30-40 people.
-It includes State-of-the-art AV system, 4 x interactive LCD touch screens and conference calling facilities.
+- Sustainable Futures Lab for collaboration, meetings and engaging with enterprise partners.
+This is equipped with seating for 30-40 people and includes state-of-the-art AV system, 4 x interactive LCD touch screens and conference calling facilities.

-- A ‘living lab’ investigating indoor air quality in the Iris Ashley Cummins Building in UCC; access to data from thousands of industry based sensors across multiple building systems on a number of industry partner sites; mobile energy, temperature, RH, CO2 sensing devices; custom building sensors; state of the art computational facilities; and data analytics development stack in operation using various open source platforms.
+- A ‘living lab’ investigating indoor air quality in the Iris Ashley Cummins Building provides access to data from thousands of industry based sensors across multiple building systems on a number of industry partner sites, including mobile energy, temperature, RH, CO2sensing devices, custom building sensors.
+The building enables state-of-the-art computational facilities and data analytics development stack in operation using various open source platforms.

-- MaREI Centre for Energy, Climate & Marine Beaufort Building – MaREI offers world class testing infrastructure, state-of-the-art structural laboratories, novel prototypes and measurement equipment that allow the systematic identification and reduction of development risks through a structured TRL development cycle.
+- MaREI Centre for Energy, Climate & Marine in the Beaufort Building offers world class testing infrastructure, state-of-the-art structural laboratories, novel prototypes and measurement equipment that allow the systematic identification and reduction of development risks through a structured Technology Readiness Level development cycle.

 - Environmental Research Institute brings together 400 researchers from 20 different scientific disciplines with expertise in the broad research platforms of climate action, environment, sustainable energy, sustainable materials and circular economy.